smajida/bob.db.verification.filelist/README.rst

 ======================================

-The Verification Filelist database API provides mechanisms to create an API for a verifcation database and protocol, the user providing file lists.
+The Verification Filelist database API provides mechanisms to create an API for a verification database and protocol, the user providing file lists.

 You would normally not install this package unless you are maintaining it.
 What